This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 One of our favourite things about Hotel Beethoven Wien is its convenient location, a stone’s throw from the vibrant Naschmarkt and Karlsplatz, one of Vienna’s main public transport hubs.

 We can’t recommend Hotel Beethoven Wien enough.
-Especially if you’re visiting Vienna in the winter when the weather can be very cold or rainy (or both), you want to stay at a hotel that offers more than just a room to sleep in.
-You want to stay at a hotel you’ll actually enjoy spending time at, either at the bar or at a warm corner reading your book in peace.
+When visiting Vienna, you want to stay at a hotel you’ll actually enjoy spending time at, either at the bar or at a warm corner, reading your book in peace.

 Hotel Beethoven Wien guarantees all this and we can’t wait to go back soon.